Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Open Issues and Future Directions

-Benefiting from the ultra-dense network topology, the concept of multi-connectivity arises in LEO constellations \cite{SatCon}.
-In this case, each terminal can be covered by multiple satellite stations simultaneously, and thus more available connection options arise: an IoT terminal may communicate with the preferred satellite for the shortest link or connect to multiple satellites concurrently for exploiting diversity gain and avoiding frequent handover.
-In addition to LEO-SATs, assortments of non-terrestrial infrastructures, such as high altitude platforms (HAPs) and unmanned aerial vehicles (UAVs) are expected to be integrated with the terrestrial interfaces to constitute an integrated space-air-ground-sea network.
-Therefore, how to coordinate the intra-networks' and inter-networks' cooperation with the multiple access paradigm to facilitate the seamless integration of such multi-dimensional heterogeneous networks should be further investigated for QoS enhancement.
-To this end, key technologies, such as interference management, cognitive radio, and software-defined networking (SDN) \cite{SatCon}, which show promises to cope with more complicated interference scenarios among different interfaces and contribute to more flexible network architectures, are worthy of further exploration.
+Benefiting from the ultra-dense network topology, the concept of multi-connectivity arises in LEO-SATs networks \cite{SatCon}. {In this case, each terminal can be covered by multiple satellite stations simultaneously, and thus more available connection options arise: an IoT terminal may communicate with the preferred satellite for the shortest link or connect to multiple satellites concurrently with the aid of ISLs for exploiting diversity gain and avoiding frequent handover. } Besides LEO-SATs, assortments of non-terrestrial infrastructures, such as high altitude platforms and unmanned aerial vehicles are expected to be integrated with the terrestrial interfaces to constitute an integrated space-air-ground-sea network for 6G communications \cite{KML}.
+Therefore, how to coordinate the intra-network and inter-network cooperation with the NGMA scheme to facilitate the seamless integration of such multi-dimensional heterogeneous networks should be further investigated for QoS enhancement.
+To this end, key technologies, such as interference management, cognitive radio, and software-defined networking \cite{SatCon}, which show promise to cope with more complicated interference scenarios among different interfaces and contribute to more flexible network architectures, are worthy of further exploration.